 The mine of Prettau

-Entering the mountain by the mine train.
-A visit of the show mine in Prettau is an absolute must, if you choose spending your holidays in Tauferer Ahrntal.
+Entering the mountain by mine train.
+A visit of the show mine in Prettau is an absolute must, if you choose to spend your holidays in Tauferer Ahrntal.

 Why?
 The answer is simple.
 It is seldom to have the possibility of visiting the ancient tunnels, discovering the traces of miners and cupper.
 The mine at Rettenbach river in Prettau has been existing since 1400.
 Operations have stopped in 1893 and, after a short reopening period from 1957 to 1971, it is now definitely closed.
 However, this is valuable for the miners but not for visitors.
 More than 20 years ago, the Ignatius drainage adit was converted to a show mine, which is part of an enormous educational trail.